esccode/esccode.github.io/_posts/2016-08-29-English-News.md

 The city's leader started a campaign called 'Hello Hong Kong'.
 Many events will happen, so officials hope they will bring visitors to the city.
 Some events are a city marathon and a rugby match.

 *Difficult words*: impose (st start something or to control), reputation (the feeling people have about something), marathon (a long exciting race).

+## Qatar helps Turkey and Syria -- level 2

+> *16-20-2023*
+> Qatar promised to send 10,000 mobile homes to Turkey and Syria.
+> Soccer fans used these homes during the 2022 World Cup.
+Each cabin has 16 square meters, and there are two beds and furniture.
+Qatar will send the cabins to people who lost their homes after last week's earthquakes.
+> Qatar always planned to donate the homes, but after the disaster in Turkey, the plans changed.
+The first batch of mobile homes already left Qatar, and they will arrive in Turkey soon.
+In November 2022, Qatar promised to give 6,000 mobile homes to homeless people in Kenya.
+> *Dificult words:* **mobile home** (a building in which people live and which can be moved to another place), **donate** (to give money to people who need them), **batch** (a group of similar things).

 ## Reference